Cursor Pricing 2026

 - Free tier: Yes

 Cursor offers 6 pricing tiers: Hobby, Pro, Pro+, Ultra, Teams, Enterprise.
-Standard paid plans include Hobby at $0/month, Pro at $20/month, Pro+ at $60/month.
+A free plan is available.
+Paid plans include Pro at $20/month, Pro+ at $60/month, Ultra at $200/month.
 The Pro plan is professional developers.

 Compared to other ai coding assistants software, Cursor is positioned at the mid-market price point.